Search this site

 Harris Brown’s great Grandson, Michael Frampton joins the business as a Chartered Accountant and later serves as Managing Director from 1972.

-Michael, currently the firm’s Chairman, has had a distinguished career in the watch and jewellery industry.
+Michael, who died in July 2020, had a distinguished career in the watch and jewellery industry.
 He was Master of the Worshipful Company of Clockmakers in 1997, serving on its Court for over three decades.
 This organisation is dedicated to furthering horological education and innovation.